-Have you ever heard a story that was so unforgettable that you even remember where you were when it was told?
+Have you ever heard a story that was so unforgettable that you even remember where you were and when it was told?
 I can recall such a story our teacher shared with our class in May of 1959, an account that has remained burned in my memory ever since.
-It goes like this:

 There was a little boy, about five years old who was the delight of his mother and father.
 One day he raced outside and began playing near a tulip bed.
 His blond curls were almost as yellow as the tulips.
 When the sun came out from behind a cloud, several yellow butterflies hovered over his head.
 His mother marveled and said, “They think you’re a flower, Dick.
 It’s good luck to have a butterfly land on your head.
 A butterfly is the symbol of immortality.”